Museum of Contemporary Art of Georgia: History

-MOCA GA was co-founded in 2000 by David S. Golden and Annette Cone-Skelton as the result of an idea the co-founders first presented in 1989.
-Annette Cone-Skelton's artist background and David S. Golden's position as the President of CGR Advisors (private real estate investment firm) led them to the idea for a contemporary art museum for the state of Georgia.
-Prior to MOCA GA, the city was bereft of any major institutions devoted to collecting and showcasing the work made since WWII by regional artists.
-MOCA GA was founded to fill in this historical gap.
-Its primary focus was to give Georgia artists a place of their own and to protect and archive the history of the state.
-They believed in Georgia artists and wanted to build the finest collection possible.
-As the collection grew, the co-founders then established a museum to house the collection.
+MOCA GA was co-founded in 2000 by David S. Golden and Annette Cone-Skelton to fill a historical gap in the city’s art scene.
+Prior to MOCA GA, there were no major institutions devoted to collecting and showcasing work made since WWII by regional artists.
+MOCA GA was founded to give Georgia artists a place of their own and to protect and archive the state’s history.

-Established with private funding, MOCA GA began by housing the collections of Atlanta-based CGR Advisors— a real estate advisory company and Mr Golden's personal collection.
+Established with private funding, MOCA GA began by housing the collections of Atlanta-based CGR Advisors, a real estate advisory company, and Mr Golden's personal collection.
 The museum's first location was at 1447 Peachtree Street in Atlanta, Georgia.
-The combined collection featured more than 250 works by 110 Georgia artists and includes a variety of mediums— paintings, prints, sculpture, photography, and installation pieces which included bold color lithographs made by Trena Banks and others, as well as composed photographs by John McWilliams, Virginia Warren Smith, and others.
+The combined collection featured more than 250 works by 110 Georgia artists in a variety of mediums, including paintings, prints, sculpture, photography, and installation pieces.

-When the burgeoning collection needed more space, the CGR Advisors decided to relocate.
-They considered selling or giving the collections to various groups, but the gap that existed in showcasing Georgia Artists was too large.
-Annette Cone-Skelton searched for a model of this type of museum but there was none quite like the one they needed: a model whose focus was contemporary art from the state in which it was located.
-The state of Georgia was in need of this type of institution.
-In January 2005, MOCA GA moved into the SunTrust Plaza.
-Two years later, the SunTrust Plaza location closed.
-In January 2007, MOCA Georgia moved into the downstairs Suite M1 at the TULA Art Center at 75 Bennett Street in Atlanta, Georgia.
-In order to expand exhibition space, MOCA GA expanded into additional galleries I, II, and III in Suite A2 and Suite O2 of the TULA Art Center in the spring of 2008.
-MOCA GA now covers about half of the TULA Art Center with additional, exhibition space for the permanent collection.
+When the burgeoning collection needed more space, CGR Advisors considered selling or giving the collections to various groups but ultimately decided to relocate.
+Annette Cone-Skelton searched for a model of this type of museum but found none that focused on contemporary art from the state in which it was located.
+In January 2005, MOCA GA moved into the SunTrust Plaza but closed two years later.
+In January 2007, MOCA Georgia moved into Suite M1 at the TULA Art Center at 75 Bennett Street.

 The museum's permanent collection is composed of hundreds of works by Georgia artists.
 It is among the few contemporary visual arts museum which pays homage to and promotes local artists.
 To place its artists in a global context, the museum's exhibitions include artists from around the world (in addition to Georgia artists).
 The museum's programs promote the visual arts by creating a forum for active exchange between artists and the community.